HD 35520

 HD 35520 is a single star in the northern constellation of Auriga.
 It has a white hue and is dimly visible to the naked eye with an apparent visual magnitude of 5.92.
-The distance to this star is approximately 2,200 light years based on parallax.
-The radial velocity for the star is, as yet, poorly constrained.
+The distance to this star is approximately 2,020 light years based on parallax.

 This is an Ap star, a type of chemically peculiar star, in the giant stage of its evolution, with a stellar classifications of A1 III and A1p.
 The spectrum displays abundance anomalies of helium and silicon.
 It has been classed as a shell star and has a relatively high projected rotational velocity for its class of 80 km/s.
 The star has expanded to 23 times the radius of the Sun and it is radiating 2,686 times the Sun's luminosity from its enlarged photosphere at an effective temperature of ±8761 K.